 Accordingly, we believe that this exchange has closed down and we have marked it as "dead" in our Exchange Graveyard.
 If the exchange's website would become accessible again and the error is just temporary, we will "revive" it and bring it back to our Exchange List.

 To find a reliable exchange where you can start an account, just use our Exchange Filters and we'll help you find the right platform for you.

-Tidebit is a Hong Kong cryptocurrency exchange.
-There are many cryptocurrency exchanges based in Hong Kong, more than in most other countries in the world.
-Hong Kong is in a way the Mecca of cryptocurrency trading.
-A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z, KuCoin and BitFlip.
+Tidebit is a Hong Kong crypto exchange.
+There are many exchanges based in Hong Kong, more than in most other countries in the world.
+Hong Kong is in a way the Mecca of crypto trading.

-A big difference between Tidebit and Binance, KuCoin and Bit-Z, however, is that Tidebit does not allow crypto-to-crypto trading.
+A big difference between Tidebit many other exchanges, however, is that Tidebit does not allow crypto-to-crypto trading.
 So if you’re interested in depositing cryptocurrency, you need to look elsewhere (use the Exchange Finder to find an exchange for you).